 We spoke to Mrs. Oluwatoyin Onigbanjo, a mother, wife, and founder of August secrets, a baby and toddler food solutions company.
 According to her, “Foods that are balanced with a generous serving of major food groups really help to build healthy and smart children.”

 She provided us with a list of some BRAIN FOODS that help make children smarter.

 1. OATMEAL: Oatmeal is rich in fiber and Vitamin E, a nutrient known to boost the memory and it is also filling.
 Try Oatmeal porridge for breakfast or Oatmeal flour as fufu with any choice of soup.
 You can also use Oats to make cookies for after-school snacks.

 2. PEANUT BUTTER: With its high rate of protein, fats, and traces of glucose, peanut butter is a brain food that children should be eating.
 Homemade peanut butter is made by simply grinding peanuts or cashew nuts into a paste.
 You can make Peanut butter into sandwiches or used to cook easy meals for kids.

 3. SPINACH: Spinach is high in iron, an essential brain-building nutrient for children.
-It can be made into smoothies or added to meals like noodles or rice.
+You can make it into smoothies or add it to meals like noodles or rice.

 4. MACKEREL FISH: Mackerel Fish, otherwise known as Titus Fish is rich in Omega-3 fatty acids that also help to boost brain capacity especially in children.
 Salmon is also another nutritious option.
 Try adding them into the children’s diet not less than twice per week.